ArjunTheAnalyst/EXCEL_DATA_JOBS_MARKET_INTELLIGENCE_DASHBOARD/README.md

 | Median Salary by Skill | Calculates the median salary associated with a specific skill |
 | Skill Likelihood (%) | Measures how frequently a skill appears in job postings |

-#### Salary Comparison Metrics

-Used to compare compensation across regions and job categories.

 ---

 # 📊 Dashboard Analysis